stet-stet/goct_ismir2023/README.md

 This repo contains code for the extended abstract, "[BEAT-ALIGNED SPECTROGRAM-TO-SEQUENCE GENERATION OF RHYTHM-GAME CHARTS](https://drive.google.com/file/d/1XOT9zD6yIoSQS7bwQpI9pOaO0DHL0Bec/view?usp=sharing)", accepted to [ISMIR2023 LBD](https://ismir2023.ismir.net/cflbd/).

-**This repo is also under construction**; this is a public version of my bigger, private repo, and I am yet to make sure that everything works without some of the parts that I had.
-This will definitely be done before Thursday.

 You may see the demo page [here](https://stet-stet.github.io/goct/), but this page is currently under construction as well. **Alternatively**, [here](https://drive.google.com/drive/folders/1vPYGO5TuGdGRiGkI9SsNWtvw1TZjcZPW?usp=sharing) is a folder that has videos of generated charts for a wide variety of genres and difficulties.

 # Pretrained models